 To encourage the use of water production through the MWRF, MWD has assisted Mesa Water by reimbursing a portion of the costs of treating amber groundwater.
-The program used by MWD to reimburse Mesa Water is the Local Resource Program (LRP) which expands the use of amber groundwater and thereby reduces the demand on MWD supplies.
+The program used by MWD to reimburse Mesa Water is the Local Resource Program (LRP) and expands the use of amber groundwater and thereby reduces the demand on MWD supplies.

 Mesa Water has been treating and delivering amber groundwater to customers since 1985 using a variety of treatment methods.
-The expansion and upgrade of the MWRF includes nano-filtration membrane technology, which expanded capacity to treat amber groundwater by approximately 50% while reducing energy costs by nearly 67%.
+The expansion and upgrade of the MWRF includes state-of-the-art nanofiltration technology which expanded capacity to treat amber groundwater by approximately 50% while reducing energy costs by nearly 67%.

-In Fiscal Year 2022, Mesa Water produced approximately 77% of its potable water supply from clear groundwater and related groundwater exchange programs, approximately 23% from amber groundwater and 0% from imported water.
+In fiscal year 2023, Mesa Water produced approximately 85% of its potable water supply from clear groundwater and related groundwater exchange programs, approximately 15% from amber groundwater and 0% from imported water.

 Mesa Water also sells recycled water for irrigation purposes.
 The water is purchased from OCWD and replaces potable water that would otherwise have been used for irrigation.
-Approximately 6% of total water supplied to consumers is recycled.